halfcyan/Optiplex-3020-Hackintosh-OpenCore-Monterey/README.md

 Since I'm an active Hackintosh user on this machine, I will update the EFI periodically here as anything new is available.

-Currently, this EFI is based on OpenCore 0.7.4 and supports macOS Big Sur.
+Currently, this EFI is based on OpenCore 0.7.4 and supports macOS Monterey.

 ## About Big Sur

-With this EFI, you can install Big Sur.
-I started this guide in the Catalina days, now I only cover Big Sur, as it is pretty stable at this point.
-This EFI may work with Catalina too, although I don't test it anymore.

-If you want to update from Catalina, go to the System Preferences, check for updates and just install it.

-> NOTICE: Some users (including me) experienced a problem when tried to update Catalina to Big Sur from System Preferences, as after the install, the machine booted back to Catalina like nothing was changed.
-I have no fixes for this issue at the moment, if the System Preferences update fails, you have to update via an install USB.
+This is intended only to cover Monterey.
+If you want to install Big Sur, please see the guide I forked this from.

-**About INTEL HD4400 with Big Sur:** With the latest kexts, Big Sur is now usable with Intel HD4400.
+**About INTEL HD4400 with Catalina:** With the latest kexts, Catalina is now usable with Intel HD4400.
 Sadly, it is far from bug-free, some weird graphical glitches can happen all the time.
 I noticed, that sometimes, folder icons show up with a file icon too, for example, rendered buggy on top of the folder icon.
 Also, Preview can freeze with large (4K) image files.
 I have sometimes issues in GarageBand too.
 I still strongly recommend using Intel HD4600 instead, but at least it is usable with HD4400 too.

 ## Before you start